samjulien/blog/_posts/2018-05-22-creating-web-components-with-stencil.markdown

 ## Building for production

 Now that we have a working component and are satisfied with its features, we can prepare it for production building.
-Since we used the component starter project, you will found references to a generic component's name.
+Since we used the component starter project, you will find references to a generic component's name.
 For example, if you open the `stencil.config.js` file in a text editor, you will find the following content:

 ```javascript
 exports.config = {